Training to ring

 - To find a ringing Trainer in your area, please see How to find a ringing Trainer.

-- Information about what a ringing permit allow a ringer to do can be found on the Ringing Permits - what they allow page.
+- Information about what a ringing permit allows a ringer to do can be found on the Ringing Permits - what they allow page.